Dev-TT/Dev-TT/README.md

 - 👋 Hi, I’m @Dev-TT (Juan)
-- 👀 I’m interested in angular, node, flutter
+- 👀 I’m interested in Haskell, Plutus, react, node
-- 🌱 I’m currently learning angular
 - 💞️ I’m looking to collaborate on all the above
 - 📫 How to reach me, send me a msg here on github and we can continue chatting over Matrix